 Fall Colloquia and Guest Speakers

-The Institute for Ethnic Studies offers regular colloquia in which a panel of our faculty members discusses issues relevant to current events and to their own research and then facilitates a community discussion of the topic.
-The Institute also regularly hosts guest speakers who talk on a variety of topics.
+We offer regular colloquia in which a panel of our faculty members discusses issues relevant to current events and to their own research and then facilitates a community discussion of the topic.
+We also regularly hosts guest speakers who talk on a variety of topics.
 All our events are free and open to the public.

 On Wednesday, January 23, 2019 The Institute for Ethnic Studies, along with the Departments of English and History and the UNL Office of Research and Economic Development will present a Fulbright Lecture

 "Journeys in Africa and the Former Yugoslavia" featuring our Dr. Dawne Curry and Dr. Amelia M.L.
 Montes

 This event will be held in the City Campus Union Auditorium at 5:30 PM, to be followed by a reception in the Nebraska Union Heritage Room

 On Friday, January 25, 2o19 Latino and Latin American Studies along with The Institute for Ethnic Studies is proud to present Dr. Eugenio Di Stefano, Associate Professor of Latin American Literature and Culture, University of Nebraska, Omaha who will be presenting a talk "The Indexical Century: Cinematic Form and the Mexican Present in Carlos Reygadas’s Japón

 This talk will take place at 4:30 PM in the Bailey Library, Andrews Hall